wp-plugins/formilla-live-chat/readme.txt

 3. Live chat via your mobile device or tablet by using our iPhone/iPad or Android apps.
 Receive push notifications for every chat!
 4. Formilla Live Chat Dashboard where you can live chat with your website visitors.
 5. Real-time Visitor Monitoring Dashboard where you can monitor your website visitors and initiate live chats proactively.
-6. If you're not available to chat, an offline Email us button will appear.
-Examples in English and Spanish of the Email us form.
+6. If you're not available online to chat, an offline Email us button will appear.
+Examples in English & Spanish of the Email us form.
 7. The Formilla Live Chat Customer Inbox help desk.
 View live chat history, search and respond to offline email submissions, etc.

 == Changelog ==